cryptomator/docs/docs/desktop/adding-vaults.md

 !!! warning
     Keep the recovery key secret.
 Remember, just like your password, its purpose is to gain access to your vault!

+For more details, take a look at our chapter about [how to use a recovery key](../../desktop/password-and-recovery-key/#reset-password).

 ## 5. Done